netsec-ethz/scion-tutorials/content/general_scion_configuration/verifying_scion_installation.md

 ## Introduction

-After running your SCION infrastructure, it is necessary to verify tha it is working correctly.
+After running your SCION infrastructure, it is necessary to verify that it is working correctly.

 There are several methods of doing this.
 Some of them are described in this post.